tenchi-security/zanshin-cli/README.md

 **Arguments**:

-* `ORGANIZATION_ID`: UUID of the organization to list alerts from.  [required]
+* `ORGANIZATION_ID`: UUID of the organization to list alerts from  [required]
-* `SCAN_TARGET_ID`: UUID of the scan target to start scan.  [required]
+* `SCAN_TARGET_ID`: UUID of the scan target to start scan  [required]

 **Options**:

-* `--profile TEXT`: Configuration file section to use for credentials and other settings  [default: default]
 * `--help`: Show this message and exit.

 #### `zanshin organization scan_target list`

-Lists the scan targets from an organization that user has access to as a member.
+Lists the scan targets (i.e. linked cloud accounts) from an organization that user has access to as a member.

 **Usage**: